JessWagner805/CSTopics4Kids/index.md

 ![MazeNoSolutionQuantumComputing](https://github.com/user-attachments/assets/da885acd-500b-4d1a-954a-3f6f4ed0498a)

 Regular computers solve problems like we did with the maze.
-They are given instructions by a programmer, and they follow these instructions step-by-step until they reached a solution.
+They are given instructions by a programmer, and they follow these instructions step-by-step until they reach a solution. <br/>
 Quantum computers, on the other hand, can perform every step at the same time, reaching a solution much faster!

 _______________________________________________________________________________________________________________________________________________